carpentries/instructor-development/checklists-discussion-sessions.md

 ## Leading the Discussion
 - [ ] Sign on as close to the start time as you can.
 - [ ] Confirm that your fellow host is present (if there is one) and who will be leading/taking notes
-- [ ] (Optional) If a group is very large and you have a co-host, you can split the group in two, using the extra BlueJeans link.
+- [ ] (Optional) If a group is very large and you have a co-host, you can split the group in two, using the Breakout Rooms feature in Zoom.
 - [ ] Copy the agenda from the bottom of the etherpad to the space under your time slot
 - [ ] Lead the discussion
 	- We recommend following the main points of the agenda, but feel free to let discussion go where people want.
 Not all the questions need to be answered by everyone.